scheiti-dev/folder-to-chivent/README.md

 bun run index.ts
 ```

-or use the provided build for your OS.

 - The app will print logs as it detects, uploads, and moves files.
 - Ensure the watched and uploaded folders exist or will be created by the app.